vishalchovatiya/CPP_Templates/Memory model of C++ object.md

       |------------------------|
       |                        |
 ```
-- All non-static data members are going into the stack with the same order of their declaration as we already seen in previous point.
+- All non-static data members are going into the stack with the same order of their declaration as we already seen in the previous point.
 - Static data member goes into the data segment of memory & it is accessed by scope resolution operator.
-After compilation, there is nothing like scope & namespace, its just name mangling performed by compiler, everything will be referred by its address.
+After compilation, there is nothing like scope & namespace, its just name mangling performed by the compiler, everything will be referred by its address.
 You can google this to understand clearly.
 - Static methods are goes in text segment & are called with scope resolution operator except this pointer is not passed in its argument.
 - For virtual keyword, the compiler automatically inserts pointer(vptr) to a virtual table which is used to transform direct function calling in an indirect call(we will also see this in a separate article).
-This virtual table will be created statically in data segment .
+This virtual table will be created statically in the data segment.
 Although this depends on compiler implementation.
-- In a virtual table, 1st entry points to a type_info object which contain information related to current class & DAG(Directed Acyclic Graph) of other base classes if it is derived from them.
+- In a virtual table, 1st entry points to a type_info object which contains information related to current class & DAG(Directed Acyclic Graph) of other base classes if it is derived from them.
-- I have not mentioned data type of `vptr` which also standard does not mention(even i dont know that).
+- I have not mentioned data type of `vptr` which also standard does not mention(even I don't know that).

-### Memory layout of class with inheritence
+### Memory layout of class with inheritance
 ```
 class X
 {